Reed-Compbio-Classes/bio331-syllabus/doc/typesofwork.md

 ## Research Deliverables

 You will work on a research project in the second half of the semester (either individually or in small groups).
 There are two types of deliverables for the research project: well-documented and correct code and a structured write-up describing your project.
-There are three deliverables graded as Submitted / Not Submitted, five deliverables graded as M/P/C, and the final deliverable is graded as M/P/C/E. The final deliverable is "excellent" if all feedback for both the code and the write-up have been addressed.
+There are three deliverables graded as Submitted / Not Submitted, five deliverables graded as M/P/C, and the final research project deliverable is graded as M/P/C/E. The final deliverable is "excellent" if all feedback for both the code and the write-up have been addressed.

 | Deliverable | Description | Assessment Type | Feedback |
 | --- | --- | --- | -- |